Intelligent Automation: Here’s How it Will Impact Jobs and Cities in the Age of AI

 Frank: Yes.
 Or you can retrain them to work at one of your other locations to perform tasks that you still need human labor to perform.

-But this requires a deep understanding of your workers’ skills—what’s going to be replaced by technology.
-What skills will still be in demand.
-And how to match the skills of your workers with expected demand.
+But this requires a deep understanding of your workers’ skills—what’s going to be replaced by technology?

-Appian: So, what’s the secret to doing that, figuring out the best approach?
+Appian: So, what’s the secret to doing that?
+What’s the best approach?

 Appian: What were some of the surprising things you learned from your research on automation and its impact on cities?